zrusev/ng-api-template/README.md

 # Angular API Template

-Angular template for API calls with material module included.
+Angular template for API calls with authentication and material modules included.